codenart/codenart.github.io/_posts/2-css/2017-08-24-css-1-getting-started.md

 title: What is CSS?
 Why do we need it?
 short: Getting Started
 description: Just like HTML, CSS is another simplified version of English. <br>CSS help us to make our websites look nicer. <br>Learning CSS is so much fun. :D
-keywords: web development, beginner, non-coder, kei nart, free, tutorial, coding, programming, code nart, html, css, intro
+keywords: web development, beginner, non-coder, kei nart, free, tutorial, coding, programming, code nart, css, intro

 date: 2017-08-24 05:00:00
 ---